Please contact me if you need help finding information for your studies or have any referencing queries.

 ‘Recent research (Smith, 2015, pp. 201-203) challenges previous theories…..’

 - Bibliography, provides the details of all the sources which you have consulted during your research.
 If you are referencing a printed book you will need to include the following details: author/editor; publication year; title; edition if not the first; place of publication; series and volume number where relevant.
 For example:

 Smith, S. (2015).
 Analytical chemistry.
 3rd ed.
 London: Oxford University Press.

-An excellent guide to referencing which mainly includes Harvard examples is called ‘Cite them Right: the essential referencing guide’ by R. Pears and G.J.
+An excellent guide to referencing which mainly includes Harvard and other styles is called ‘Cite them Right: the essential referencing guide’ by R. Pears and G.J.
 Shields.
-The shelfmark is 808.027/PEA and will be located on level 2 in the library.
-The 9th edition of this book include examples on how to cite webpages, e-books, blogs and wikis etc.

 Reference management software

 Reference management software can help you to keep track of all the references you have used in your reports, essays or final project.
-The library provides guidance on the following software:
+The library provides guidance on Mendeley software (free).

 There are quick start-up guides on Learn.